Top SEO Benefits of Responsive Web Design

 While the focus should always be on human experience vs machines, it is important to understand that many of the benefits coming from a better user experience will also have a positive impact on search engine positioning and visibility.

-This post has been written by our Guest Author “Benjamin J Church” who is an SEO expert.
+This post has been written by our Guest Author “Benjamin J Church” who is an SEO expert and the founder of Tiny Digital.
 He works with clients in competitive markets around the world to help them reach their ideal customers online and writes from his knowledge and experience.
 He can often be found playing the guitar and it was music that ultimately took him on the path to digital marketing.